dgapitts/CLF-C01_AWS-Certified-Cloud-Practitioner_notes_and_scripts/README.md

-# CLF-C01 AWS-Certified-Cloud-Practitioner notes and sample code
+## CLF-C01 AWS-Certified-Cloud-Practitioner

+Notes and sample code, from "my sandbox" AWS environment (tagged sb20220516)

+## Course notes

 I'm making some notes and sample code, as I prepare for the CLF-C01 exam.